Do you have a child on the autistic spectrum?

 Lobbying for Better Services

-We work with other support groups, education, health and social care to raise awareness of autism and to support our members.
+We work with other support groups, as well as education, health and social care services to raise awareness of autism and to support our members.